Gregory Stock: Debates

 Stock has always been a strong advocate for the aggressive implementation of new technology in the life sciences and he has publicly debated many leading figures in the bioethics community, including Francis Fukuyama, Jeremy Rifkin, Leon Kass, George Annas, Dan Callahan, Bill McKibben, Michael Sandel, William Hurlbut and Nigel Cameron.
 In these appearances, he has consistently argued against restrictions on life science research including funding bans on stem cell research, moratoriums on cloning, overly protective pharmaceutical regulatory controls, and efforts to constrain anti-aging research.
 A fellow of the World Technology Council and World Academy of Art and Science, Stock's argues in favor of the positive benefits of new technology has on human life and the role it will play on our future.

 Books

-Dr. Stock has written works on the impact and significance of recent advances in technology and the life sciences, and several bestsellers on values and ethics.
+Stock has written works on the impact and significance of recent advances in technology and the life sciences, and several bestsellers on values and ethics.
 His Book of Questions series, which consists of four eclectic collections of provocative situational dilemmas, was designed to generate discussion and thought about value-laden issues.
 The series has sold more than three million copies in total, been translated into 17 languages, and spawned a host of imitations.
-The original Book of Questions was number 1 on the New York Times Bestseller's list for 8 weeks.

 His books on technology, public policy and future human evolution are: